 Don’t worry.
 A burning smell is normal if it’s the first time you’ve turned on your furnace in a while.
 In short, your furnace is simply burning off dust particles that have accumulated within the machinery while it’s been dormant.
 The smell should go away after a few minutes of operation.
 Still, if you’re concerned, don’t hesitate to call us.

 As of 2019, there are no federal tax credits available for air conditioners.
 The residential energy efficiency tax credit expired on 12/31/2017.
 Fortunately, there are plenty of other ways Dallas/Fort Worth customers can save money on a new air conditioning system.
 Manufacturers and local utilities offer rebates and promotions for HVAC systems.
-Plus, you can combine these rebates with financing for an affordable monthly payment.
+Plus, you can combine these rebates with financing subject to credit approval, for a convenient monthly payment.

 You’re not alone!
 A lot of people have questions about when to replace their HVAC filter.
 For the best performance, air filters should be changed every 3 months.
 If you have pets, or family members with allergies, you should change your filter more frequently.
 When you keep a dirty filter in an air handler, your system will have to work harder to pull the air through.
 The result?
 Your system will use more energy, which means a higher utility bill each month.
 Check out our online store to get a replacement air filter right now.